local-lost/clipsync/README.md

 # ✂️ ClipSync

 **ClipSync** is a lightweight, python-based cross-platform clipboard synchronization tool that allows multiple devices to share clipboard contents seamlessly over a network.

+---

+## 💡 Motivation

-As a cyber-threat researcher, I needed a mechanism to sync clipboard of multiple devices during research.
+As a cyber-threat researcher, I often need to synchronize the clipboards of multiple machines during investigations and research.
-After struggling with overly complex solution for a simple problem, I decided to build my own.
+After struggling with overly complex and bloated solutions for such a simple task, I decided to build my own lightweight, no-fuss tool — **ClipSync**.

+---

 ## 🚀 Features